quicwg/base-drafts/draft-ietf-quic-transport.md

 server has successfully processed a Handshake packet from the client, it can consider the client address to have been validated.

-Additionally, a server MAY consider the client address valididated if the client uses a connection ID chosen by the server and the connection ID contains at least 64 bits of entropy.
+Additionally, a server MAY consider the client address validated if the client uses a connection ID chosen by the server and the connection ID contains at least 64 bits of entropy.